 “The God of the Old Testament is arguably the most unpleasant character in all fiction: jealous and proud of it; a petty, unjust, unforgiving control-freak; a vindictive, bloodthirsty ethnic cleanser; a misogynistic, homophobic, racist, infanticidal, genocidal, filicidal, pestilential, megalomaniacal, sadomasochistic, capriciously malevolent bully.”

 Holding back on his true feelings is not a shortcoming of Mr. Dawkins.
 But if you take a deeper look at his complaints about God, you will notice something interesting.

 I often ask people the question “If God exists, do you think He should act to control evil”.
 The answer to this question is invariably “yes”.
-Notice that in all of the complaints leveled against God, they relate to God’s restraint of evil.
+Notice that most of the complaints leveled against God are related to God’s restraint of evil.

 The Example Of The Canaanites

 Take just one example, that of the killing of the Canaanites in the Old Testament.
 This is often called “Genocide” by critics.
 A closer look reveals that the reason for killing the Canaanites was not simply the fact that they were Canaanites.

 The Canaanites had practiced child sacrifice for centuries before God carried out his judgment on them.
 They would heat up a statue of their god Molech (a bull like being with his arms outstretched).
 They would wait until the metal statue was molten hot, then place their children in its hands to be burned alive.
 While this was going on, drums would be beaten to drown out the screams of the young children being burned to death.